coderabbitai/coderabbit-docs/docs/integrations/Jira/setup.md

 **That's It!** Jira will redirect you back to the CodeRabbit integrations page where you should see the toggle enabled for the Jira Integration.

-### Disconnect CodeRabbit with Linear
+### Disconnect CodeRabbit with Jira

 Disconnecting the integration is seamless.
-Just toggle the button off for the Linear Integration and CodeRabbit will automatically disconnect.
+Just toggle the button off for the Jira Integration and CodeRabbit will automatically disconnect.

 ---